Monthly Spotlight - UV Safety Awareness

-If you are a caregiver in need of in-home assistance with a homebound elderly adult or disabled citizen, you can contact the Anne Arundel County Department of Aging and Disabilities at 410-222-4339/4377.
-If you are interested in training to be a self-employed caregiver, you may also contact this phone number.
+If you are a caregiver in need of in-home assistance with a homebound elderly adult or disabled citizen, or you are interested in training to be a self-employed caregiver, contact the Anne Arundel County Department of Aging and Disabilities at 410-222-4257.

 Classes at Anne Arundel Medical Center are temporarily suspended.
 Call 1-443-481-4000 or 1-800-MD-NURSE for more information.
 These are seven week sessions and free smoking cessation medication is dispensed.